o2r-project/o2r-meta/README.md

 # o2r meta

-This is a collection of mircro services for the o2r-platform.
+This is a collection of metadata related micro services for the o2r-platform, including our schema and documentation.

 ## metaextract

-metaextract.py is a very basic try to automate metadata extraction from Rmd and R scripts.
+metaextract.py is a basic try to automate metadata extraction from Rmd and R scripts.

 Required packages: ```PyYAML```, ```dicttoxml```, ```guess_language-spirit```